yaoleksa/serverless-shortlinker-API/README.md

 # Serverless ShortLinker doc

-first of all, you need to [register](https://shortlinker.auth.us-east-1.amazoncognito.com/login?client_id=432f7qk145rf0ha5u5605obpqf&response_type=code&scope=aws.cognito.signin.user.admin+email+openid+phone+profile&redirect_uri=https%3A%2F%2Fivznyk9rp2.execute-api.us-east-1.amazonaws.com%2Fdev%2Fsignin%2F) a user, after this, you can use your registered before user.
+First of all, you need to [register](https://shortlinker.auth.us-east-1.amazoncognito.com/login?client_id=432f7qk145rf0ha5u5605obpqf&response_type=code&scope=aws.cognito.signin.user.admin+email+openid+phone+profile&redirect_uri=https%3A%2F%2Fivznyk9rp2.execute-api.us-east-1.amazonaws.com%2Fdev%2Fsignin%2F) a user, after this, you can use your registered before user.

 As a result, you will retrieve an identification code in such format: `{"code": "xxxx-xxx-xxx-xxx-xxxx"}`.
 You can just copy paste this code and use it as a **POST** [request](https://shortlinker.auth.us-east-1.amazoncognito.com/login?client_id=432f7qk145rf0ha5u5605obpqf&response_type=code&scope=aws.cognito.signin.user.admin+email+openid+phone+profile&redirect_uri=https%3A%2F%2Fivznyk9rp2.execute-api.us-east-1.amazonaws.com%2Fdev%2Fsignin%2F) body.